 There you have it: the Color My Happy 2020 Read Aloud Book Club list!

-If you want to join in, sign-up below and we’ll send you a free printable tracking chart with all the year’s books.
-You’ll also receive an email when each month’s Read Aloud Book Club post goes live and a tracking chart for the next month’s book.
+If you still want to read on your on, you can sign-up below and we’ll send you a free printable tracking chart with all the year’s books.

 Hopefully these freebies will help build excitement in your home for your Family Read Aloud Book Club!
 If you join in and post about what you’re reading on social media, use #CMHreadaloudbookclub so we can all follow along!